Don’t have time to read the full article? Here are the highlights

 1. POS System

-Toast is a cloud-based system, which means that your data is stored in the cloud on remote servers.
-Cloud-based systems allow you to access your information remotely over the Internet, which is not the case with traditional, legacy POS systems.
+On the whole, TouchBistro and Toast are fairly similar systems.
+Both are cloud-based systems, which means that your data is stored in the cloud on remote servers.
+Cloud-based systems allow you to access your information remotely over the internet, which is not the case with traditional, legacy POS systems.

 2. Operating System